jzhangtech/imageupload/README.md

-Simple upload/preview images using meteor's standard filesystem
+Simple upload/preview images in Meteor using Collection FS

 Dependencies -